zmuzsik/SpoolZMan/README.md

 - The app automatically appends `/api/v1` to your base URL

 ### Flow Compensation
-- Configure automatic weight compensation for flow variations
+- Configure automatic adding of weight for flow compensation test
 - Default: +1.5g added to actual usage
 - Adjustable from 0-20g in 0.1g increments
 - Can be toggled on/off per usage entry